Lake Pedder: Community response

 Concerns over the construction of the dam revolved around the loss of the distinctive pink quartzite beach of the original lake, and an increased understanding of the unique nature of the wilderness quality to the south west of Tasmania.
 This developed further with the Franklin Dam issue.

 In 1994, a campaign group was launched called Pedder 2000.
 They proposed, unsuccessfully, the draining and restoration of the lake to its original state.
-There is an ongoing low-key campaign with the same goal by the group known as the Lake Pedder Action Committee which remains active.
+A low-key campaign is going on with the same goal by the group known as the Lake Pedder Action Committee, which remains active.

 A controversial and contested name

-As is the case in many land use, land ownership and territorial disputes, the name currently officially assigned to this body of water has considerable significance.
-It is also important in terms of understanding the technical status of the body of water as a component of a hydro-electric scheme.
+As is the case in many land-use, land-ownership, and territorial disputes, the name currently officially assigned to this body of water has considerable significance.
+It is also important in terms of understanding the technical status of the body of water as a component of a hydroelectric scheme.

-From a technical, hydro-electric scheme point of view, the current Lake Pedder can be correctly termed a lake or reservoir as the water from Lake Pedder can flow into Lake Gordon via the McPartlan's Pass canal and is thereby connected to the Gordon power station.
+From a technical, hydroelectric scheme point of view, the current Lake Pedder can be correctly termed a lake or reservoir, as the water from Lake Pedder can flow into Lake Gordon via the McPartlan's Pass canal and is thereby connected to the Gordon power station.
 However, people opposed to the flooding of the original lake do not accept the legitimacy of the official, gazetted name of Lake Pedder for the body of water that drowned it in 1972.
 Instead, they prefer to use the name Huon–Serpentine Impoundment.
-This name denotes the two major rivers dammed to create the current lake (Huon and Serpentine) and describes the technical status of the lake as an element of a hydro-electric scheme (impoundment) more accurately than the terms lake or reservoir.
+This name denotes the two major rivers dammed to create the current lake (Huon and Serpentine) and describes the technical status of the lake as an element of a hydroelectric scheme (impoundment) more accurately than the terms lake or reservoir.
 Bushwalkers sometimes informally refer to it as "Fake Pedder".

 Lake Pedder extinctions

-The Lake Pedder earthworm (Hypolimnus pedderensis) is only known by the type specimen collected from a beach on Lake Pedder, Tasmania in 1971.
-After the flooding of the lake, this invertebrate was never seen again.
+The Lake Pedder earthworm (Hypolimnus pedderensis) is only known by the type specimen collected from a beach on Lake Pedder, Tasmania, in 1971.
+After the flooding of the lake, this invertebrate has not been seen again.
 A 1996 survey that sought to determine whether the species still existed in the area failed to find any examples.
-Since 2003 the Lake Pedder Earthworm has been listed as extinct on the IUCN Red List of Threatened Species.
+Since 2003, the Lake Pedder earthworm has been listed as extinct on the IUCN Red List of Threatened Species.

 An extinction claimed to have occurred after the flooding is that of the Lake Pedder planarian (Romankenkius pedderensis), an endemic flatworm.
-Since 1996 this invertebrate has also been listed as extinct on the IUCN Red List of Threatened Species.
+Since 1996, this invertebrate has also been listed as extinct on the IUCN Red List of Threatened Species.
 In 2012, the continued existence of this species was reported.

-The Pedder galaxias, an Australian freshwater fish, is considered extinct in its natural habitat of Lake Pedder and its tributaries, although it still exists in captivity and in two translocated populations, one at Lake Oberon in the Western Arthurs mountain range and the other at a modified water supply dam near Strathgordon.
+The Pedder galaxias, an Australian freshwater fish, is considered extinct in its natural habitat of Lake Pedder and its tributaries, although it still exists in captivity and in two translocated populations, one at Lake Oberon in the Western Arthurs mountain range and the other at a modified water-supply dam near Strathgordon.